 - Pay less tax.
 A First Super Allocated Pension has numerous tax advantages, including no tax~ on pension payments and investment earnings.

 - Take care of loved ones.
-A First Super Allocated Pension lets you decide who gets what’s left in your account after you’re gone, by making a binding beneficiary nomination.
+A First Super Allocated Pension lets you decide who gets what’s left in your account after you’re gone, by nominating a reversionary beneficiary to continue to receive your pension payments or by making a binding beneficiary nomination.

 - Peace of mind.
 If circumstances change, you can transfer the balance of your Allocated Pension account back into a super account.

-If you are unsure about which option is best for you, you may like to meet with a First Super Financial Planner^.
+If you are unsure about what is best for you, you may like to seek advice from a First Super Financial Planner^.
 They’ll assess your situation, discuss your goals and help you make the choice that’s right for you.

 * You must draw the minimum pension payment based on the table below.